 On our way back he asked if I had time to see his new place of work.
 He is now the worship pastor, leader, (not sure what they call the dudes leading music these days) at a church here in town.
 I had the time and we rolled into the parking lot of Sonrise.

 Elliot's face was beaming.
 "This is it mom."
 Seeing how proud he is to call this place his job blessed me.
-A young man who was encouraged to major in business management & business admin. (yes, us parental figures had some influence there) While attending college in Florida, he spent every moment of his free time in music ministry.
+A young man who was encouraged to major in business management & business admin.
+While attending college in Florida, he spent every moment of his free time in music ministry.
 It has been his place of honor, growth to bring others into worship.
 It is working where his passions are.
 Now a year out of college, a graduate who took off in the business world, took a step back and said, "this is where God is leading my heart."
 Today he gets out of the car and wants to show good ol' mom around.

 He hugs them.
+First his little brothers as each one is dropped off at school.
 Those in the food line waiting to be served by those who run the food mission out of this church.
 Every day this church feeds the community and this man, who is my son hugs them, talks to them and smiles at them.
 He knows their names.
 The 70 year old lady passes by and he embraces her, hugs her and promises that "she is one of my favorites."
 He says, "mom, Heather has been here for over 20 years, and she is bold, speaks her mind, is tough, but she loves like nobody's business."
 Heather, coming up to my neck, hugs me, admits it's all true.
 She tells me how much my son has blessed their church.

 In another room, a large gym like room is a store for the homeless.
 You will have your needs met with clothes, blankets, shoes, toiletries and honestly some of the sweaters were so cute I asked the lady running the program if I made a donation can I take one.
-As we were leaving Elliot, thanks her for serving.
+As we were leaving Elliot, thanks her for serving and he hugs her.

 This scene not much different than the family room Elliot grew up in.
 I thought I was the only family room that packs more leather than a saddle store in Wyoming.
 He said, "I love this area mom."
 And it does look like home, and feels like home.